 We were also invited to ‘make a coffee’ by pouring Garage Project’s cream ale over a coffee stout to create a ‘flat white’.
 (The result was greater than the sum of the two parts and unlike any coffee beer I’d tasted before.)
 There was also the most-photographed drink of the night – a layered red, yellow, and green traffic light beer topped off with a cocktail umbrella.

-Pete expressed his enjoyment of the beer brewing process, stating that with beer ‘anything goes.’
-His asked – why give people something they can walk into a bar and have on any Friday night?
+Gillespie expressed his enjoyment of the beer brewing process, stating that with beer ‘anything goes.’
+He asked – why give people something they can walk into a bar and have on any Friday night?
 The Garage Project Lab at Foresters was true to GP’s style, as even the experimental brewers admitted they’ve ‘never done anything quite like this before'.

 Jenny S. loves the magic of fermentation and supports craft beer alchemy.